Plans & Pricing

 Subscribe to our newsletter highlighting how lawyers are using tech, free guides, and automation tips.

-Attorneys spend as much time on bringing in new clients as they do on billable hours11.
+Attorneys spend as much time bringing in new clients as they do on billable hours11.
 When considering marketing and business development avenues, traditional marketing on billboards and buses has its place, but the ROI isn’t worth it for most firms and practice groups–especially small or solo firms.

 If you’re an attorney without an extensive network right at the onset, bringing in new clients may seem like a Herculean task.
 By considering more savvy and up-to-date marketing methods, attorneys can stand out in a crowded space and appeal to new audiences in a world that is more and more online.
 In fact, 79% of consumers saw the option to work remotely with a lawyer as an important factor12.
-This can be done in myriad ways.
+This can be done in a myriad of ways.

 The easiest and most obvious way is to ensure a substantial online presence.
 According to the ABA 2020 Tech Report, only 14% of solos say their firms have marketing budgets, compared to 63% from firms with 10-49 lawyers.
 Considering the importance of a web presence, solos still lag far behind firms of other sizes: in 2020, only 59% of solos had a firm website, while over 95% of respondents in all other firm sizes report having a firm website.
 To go a step further, just 5% of solos utilize outside consultants for things like site design, search engine optimization, and social media13.